Contents

 features only the changes to the data.

-of each DataTable in the DataSet.
-If the table has errors, invoke the GetErrors( )
+each DataTable in the DataSet.
+If the table has errors, invoke the GetErrors( ) method

-method of the DataTable and get back an array of DataRow objects with errors.
-On
+of the DataTable and get back an array of DataRow objects with errors.
+On each row you

-each row you can examine the RowError property for specific information about the
+can examine the RowError property for specific information about the error, which you

 the second (changed) DataSet.